PLACE Summer 2019

 This is a partnership between College Dreams based in Grants Pass, OR, the PLACE Programs run by Catlin Gabel School in Portland, and the CENTER, a coalition-led youth empowerment hub in north Portland.

-The first week of the program will be based out of Siskiyou Field Institute in Selma, OR and the second week will be based out of Portland State University (located in downtown Portland) and the CENTER in north Portland.
+The first week of the program will be based out of Siskiyou Field Institute in Selma, OR and the second week will be based out of Portland State University (located in downtown Portland - where students will stay overnight with program leaders) and the CENTER in north Portland.
 Twelve students from Josephine County and twelve students from the Portland metro will spend two weeks (Monday – Friday) interacting with each other across a wide range of activities using first a rural backdrop and then an urban environment.

 The desired outcomes for the program are: